Kangaroo Island

 Health performance in Kangaroo Island is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Kangaroo Island faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~2,421 people), compared to the national average of 55.3%.
+Approximately 46% of its total population (~2,437 people) have private health cover, compared to the national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, impacting 10.0 and 7.6% of residents respectively, while 65.4% declare themselves completely clear of medical ailments, compared to 58.3% across Rest of SA.
-The area has 30.1% of residents aged 65 and over (1,577 people), which is lower than the 37.0% in Rest of SA.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (10.0%) and mental health issues (7.6%).
+About 65.4% of residents declare themselves completely clear of medical ailments, compared to 58.3% across Rest of SA.
+Approximately 30.1% of residents are aged 65 and over (1,588 people), lower than the 37.0% in Rest of SA.
+Health outcomes among seniors on Kangaroo Island are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health